Hamza-18/AI-TrafficControl/README.md

 4. Verify sumo installation
     ```bash
     sumo --version
+5. Set sumo path in train and test.py
+    - Based on your virtual environment path update the below for the following line:
+        ```Python
+        traci.start(["venv/bin/sumo-gui", "-n", "intersection.net.xml","-r", "intersection.rou.xml", "--start"])  # Use sumo-gui for GUI mode
 If there is any  issue  during installation and running the program, please reach out.
 If there is any issue most likely it will be because of Sumo.

 <h1 style="font-size: 24px;">Train</h1>
 This file trains a Q-learning agent to optimize traffic flow in a simulation environment.